neo4j-partners/neo4j-aws-terraform/README.md

 ~~~

 ## Cloud Topology
-The following resources are created by the CFT, and users will need to ensure they have the correct permissions within AWS to provision them:
+Assuming that defaults were used, the following resources are created by the terraform module:

 Users are reminded that the deployment of cloud resources will incur costs.